 To be eligible for the post-study work visa, Indian students must have successfully completed a qualification from a New Zealand institution that meets certain criteria.
 The student must also have an offer of employment in a relevant field of study.
 The employment must be for at least 30 hours per week and be for a minimum of 12 months.

-Job Market in the New Zealand for Indian Students
+Job Market in New Zealand for Indian student

 The job market in New Zealand values diversity and multiculturalism, and Indian students can bring their unique skills, perspectives, and experiences to the workplace.
 Many employers in New Zealand are actively seeking international talent and are willing to sponsor work visas for skilled workers.